 Faculty also supported Individual Learning Contracts and Internships.
 Both opportunities provided excellent learning and skill building experiences for students.
 A number of thesis projects were generated during internships and completed with cooperation from federal and state agencies.

 A second international sustainability class was taught during the 2014 summer session.
 The class and trip to Fiji was taught by a recent MES graduate, Brittany Gallagher.
 Qualitative methods and research design were also taught in a summer session.
-Hopefully, this material will be included as part of a core program in the future.
+I hope this material will be included as part of a core program in the future.

 Student Academic Achievements

-Students are increasing interested in participating in professional organizations.
-A group of students attended the graduate environmental sciences conference in Canada.
+Students are increasingly interested in participating in professional organizations.
+A group of students attended a graduate environmental sciences conference in Canada.
 Individual students attended professional meetings in the PNW.
 One student received an award for research and poster presentation.
-MES students hired to work in the Sustainable Prisons Project also engaged in professional work and received national recognition.
+MES students hired to work in the Sustainability in Prisons Project also engaged in professional work and received national recognition.
 We are very fortunate to have a good working relationship with SPP and its campus director, Dr. Carri LeRoy.
 SPP internships have played a vital role in professional development, paid internships and thesis research work.
 A relatively high number of graduates found professional employment with federal and state agencies following graduation.
 One graduate will continue her education in an energy PhD program at Michigan Technical University.

 Service to Program and Community

 Faculty, staff and students engaged in productive service activities both on and off campus.
-Assistant Director, Gail Wootan, led a successful Tedx program on the Anthropocene.
+Assistant Director, Gail Wootan, led a successful TEDx program on the Anthropocene.
 Students, through the Master of Environmental Studies Association, organized a well-attended Rachel Carson Forum.
 Faculty members participated in MES faculty meetings and sponsored activities as well as campus activities.
 Dr. Kevin Francis agreed to become the next MES Director.
 He took on the planning of future curriculum and hired faculty to fill curricular needs.

 Student Recruitment and Retention (written by Gail Wootan, Assistant Director)